apache/mxnet/docs/python_docs/python/tutorials/deploy/inference/image_classification_jetson.md

 ## Running a pre-trained ResNet-50 model on Jetson

 We are now ready to run a pre-trained model and run inference on a Jetson module.
-In this tutorial we are using ResNet-50 model trained on Imagenet dataset.
+In this tutorial we are using ResNet-50 model trained on ImageNet dataset.
 We run the following classification script with either cpu/gpu context using python3.

 ```{.python .input}
 from mxnet import gluon